 Italian Bread Salad

-Italian country bread makes this salad a little heartier than most.
+Choose a mix of many-colored heirloom tomatoes for this Italian bread salad, also known as panzanella.
+Italian country bread makes the salad a little heartier than most.

 - Total Time: